Provable Coordination for LLM Agents via Message Sequence Charts: Introduction

 Multiparty session types (MPSTs)~\cite{HondaVK98,HondaYC16,LiSWZ23,DenielouY12,abs-1203-0780,FossatiHY14} also project a global description to local views, but require well-formedness conditions for projection to be defined, notably that uninvolved participants have consistent local behaviors across branches.
 Scribble~\cite{YoshidaHNN13} is a prominent practical MPST-based protocol language, and its refinement-typed extension~\cite{HNY20} further adds data-level verification, an orthogonal direction we do not pursue.
-In contrast, our language is designed so that projection is always defined for its constructs: owned control flow together with explicit control broadcasts eliminates the need for such consistency conditions (often formulated as branch-mergeability~\cite{FossatiHY14}) in standard MPST settings.
+In contrast, our language is designed so that projection is always defined for its constructs: owned control flow together with explicit control broadcasts eliminates the need for mergeability checks on uninvolved participants in standard MPST-style projection~\cite{DenielouY12,HNY20}.
 Process calculi~\cite{csp,MilnerPW92a} work in the opposite direction: local processes are composed to obtain global behavior, rather than projected from a global specification.

+Choreographic programming~\cite{CarboneM13,Montesi2023} also starts from a global program and derives one local program per participant.
+Its syntax is often based on Alice-and-Bob-style descriptions of communication.
+ZipperGen follows this syntactic and global-to-local style, using MSC-style workflows as its source language.
+This line includes asynchronous global programming with deadlock-freedom by construction, as well as functional approaches such as Pirouette~\cite{HirschG22} and HasChor~\cite{ShenKK23}.
+HasChor is particularly close: during projection, its conditional construct broadcasts the condition value, so that participants know which branch to follow.
+Pact~\cite{GopinathanFNTB26} is complementary recent work on choreographies for agentic systems.
+Our focus is instead on structural projection guarantees for LLM-agent coordination.

 The second line concerns practical multi-agent frameworks such as LangGraph, AutoGen, and CrewAI~\cite{langgraph,wu2023autogen,crewai}.
-These treat coordination as an engineering concern, relying on testing and runtime monitoring for correctness.
-We separate the coordination layer from the LLM layer and reason about the former independently; in particular, deadlock-freedom holds even for runtime-generated workflows, which to our knowledge no existing framework guarantees.
+These treat coordination primarily as an engineering concern, with correctness assessed through testing, tracing, or runtime monitoring rather than static projection.
+We separate the coordination layer from the LLM layer and reason about the former independently.
+In particular, deadlock-freedom holds even for runtime-generated workflows, which to our knowledge the above frameworks do not guarantee.